Diabetes Intensive Training Course (Minnesota)

-The didactic material for the program was developed using the American Diabetes Association Clinical Guidelines and the reference list provided by the American Association of Diabetes Educators for the Board Certified-Advanced Diabetes Management (BC-ADM) exam.
-The potential benefits in becoming an advanced diabetes manager include health care cost containment and provision of quality care along with reimbursement for counseling people with diabetes.
+The didactic material for the course was developed as a study guide for the Board Certified-Advanced Diabetes Management (BC-ADM) exam using the American Diabetes Association Clinical Practice Recommendations and the reference list provided by the American Association of Diabetes Educators.
+The potential benefits of becoming an advanced diabetes manager include health care cost containment and provision of quality care along with reimbursement for counseling people with diabetes.

 - Demonstrate understanding of diabetes prevention, diagnosis, treatment, management and comorbidities

-- Be prepared to implement the latest diabetes management recommendations, improve health care costs, increase patient satisfaction and meet reimbursement criteria
+- Are prepared to implement the latest diabetes management recommendations, improve health care costs, increase patient satisfaction and meet reimbursement criteria

 See accreditation information for Mayo Clinic College of Medicine.

 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.

 This Mayo Clinic site is among the largest, most advanced medical centers in the world.